junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Progestin-only injections, such as Depo- Provera and Noristerat, contain only the hormone progestin.

-These are especially good for women who should not use estrogen, but should not be used by women who should not take any type of oral contraceptive (see p.289).
+These are especially good for women who should not use estrogen, but should not be used by women who should not take any type of oral contraceptive (see [page 289](#page-289)).

 Progestin-only injections almost always cause changes in the monthly bleeding.